o3de/o3de.org/content/docs/contributing/to-docs/style-guide/guidance.md

 | versus, compared to | vs. |

-## Idioms, slang, colloquialisms, jokes, or jargon
+## Idioms, slang, colloquialisms, or jargon

 Don't use idioms, slang, colloquialisms, or jargon.
 There are many words and phrases commonly used and understood by native speakers of U.S. English that may be difficult to translate.

+Similarly, avoid jokes.

 | Type | Definition | Avoid |
 | :--| :-- | :-- |